08 DECEMBER 2019 /

 git annotate file

-Data Scientist with PhD in Physics.
-Interested in learning, software development and productivity, see more posts on Medium.
+Data Engineer with PhD in Physics.
+Interested in all things data, personal development and productivity, see more posts on Medium.